 Waterfluence distributes monthly landscape reports to customers by mail or by online access to its website.
 The online content has more depth and allows multiple stakeholders, such as HOA board members, park staff, and landscape contractors, to view site information.
-In 2019, 55% of sites were viewed online by at least one stakeholder.
+In 2020, 54% of sites were viewed online by at least one stakeholder.

-Public sites were highly engaged with 79% of their sites being viewed online.
-Commercial sites, in contrast, had 51% of sites viewed online.
+Public sites were highly engaged with 75% of their sites being viewed online.
+Commercial sites, in contrast, had 50% of sites viewed online.
 An important distinction with commercial sites is that their irrigation is frequently managed by independent landscape contractors.
 We find our program works best when landscapers are connected as a stakeholder.
-In 2019, 22% of commercial sites were actively being viewed by a landscaper online.
-To improve lanscape contractor engagement, Waterfluence recently upgraded its site mapping capabilities to facilitate creation of controller maps, an important component in irrigation management.
+In 2020, 23% of commercial sites were actively being viewed by a landscaper online.